Decorating a luxurious HGTV or Pinterest-worthy home can be expensive!

 11. Contact Paper

-Contact paper is amazing and can be used for more than just lining your shelves, in fact, decorative contact paper is the perfect way to add a new look to any home decor project!
+Contact paper is amazing and can be used for more than just lining your shelves decorative contact paper is the perfect way to add a new look to any home decor project!

 Contact paper is a fairly cheap material that has a decorative surface on one side, an adhesive material on the other and will stick to most surfaces with little effort.